Looking at Portfolio and Product Management From a Non-Developer Point of View

 Epics have been a common term since the early days of Agile.
 They are a very large story.
 But they have no real place on the strategic or portfolio management side of the value stream.
 Business stakeholders tend to think in terms of strategies → initiatives → business increments.
 How to get from business increments to stories is clearer when we take business increments and decompose them into minimum business increments, then features and stories.
 Saying we have large stories just means that we should break them down.
 But working from epics causes many problems, as I’ll show in this chapter.

-Figure 1 shows the suggested progression from Strategies to tasks
+Figure 1 shows the suggested progression from Strategies to tasks:

-Why this is more effective than using epics
+Why this is more effective than using epics in the normal way.

 It incorporates the essential concept of the MBI.
 The Minimum Business Increment (MBI) is similar to the original ideas behind the terms MVP (created by Frank Robinson and later redefined by Eric Ries) and MMF (defined by Denne and Cleland-Huang).
 The MBI is required to assure a focus on business value and business ability.
 The MBI results in features that are smaller and more valuable because they are focused on functionality that is needed now.
 This is better than the more common approach of simply pulling features from an epic without regard for value.